jeff-zucker/solid-file-client/README.md

 ### Using with front-ends

 Several front-ends for Solid-File-Client have been built.
-In a browser you can use GUIs like [Solid-file-manager](https://github.com/Otto-AA/solid-filemanager) or [Solid-IDE](https://github.com/jeff-zucker/solid-ide) or create your own GUI using [Solid-File-Widget](https://github.com/bourgeoa/solid-file-widget).
-In node or from the command line, you can use [Solid-Shell](https://github.com/jeff-zucker/solid-shell).
+In a browser you can use a GUI/editor [Solid-IDE](https://github.com/jeff-zucker/solid-ide) or create your own GUI using [Solid-File-Widget](https://github.com/bourgeoa/solid-file-widget).
+In node or from the command line, you can use [Solid-Shell](https://github.com/jeff-zucker/solid-shell), an interactive shell, batch-processor, and command-line front-end for Solid-File-Client.

 ### Overview of writing methods